The-Philomath/LearningCurve/Articles/DesignPatterns/Factory.md

 A factory can be implemented in a number of ways.
 This is how to define it as inner factory.

+factory is a component responsible solely for the wholesale(not piecewise) creation of objects.
+Piece wise creation is builder.

 ```cpp
 class Point{
    int x, y;